Ken Oye and the art of sociotechnical problem-solving

 As MIT works to advance solutions for global challenges in the realms of innovation, education, planetary environment, and human health, MIT’s School of Humanities, Arts, and Social Sciences has tapped key scholars and researchers to provide insight into meeting these challenges from a wide range of disciplinary perspectives.

-As part of The Human Factor Series, which looks at how political, cultural, and economic realities of the human world are critical to advancing solutions to major issues, SHASS Communications profiles political scientist Ken Oye, who frequently collaborates with engineers, scientists, and policymakers on the implications of work in such fields as energy, climate, cyber-security, and biotechnology, and is an adept at sociotechnical collaboration and problem-solving.
+As part of The Human Factor Series, which looks at how political, cultural, and economic realities of the human world are critical to advancing solutions to major issues, SHASS Communications spoke recently wtih Ken Oye, an MIT political scientist.
+Oye, who frequently collaborates with engineers, scientists, and policymakers on the implications of work in such fields as energy, climate, cyber-security, and biotechnology, is an adept at sociotechnical collaboration and problem-solving.

 Skill in such collaboration is increasingly valuable because, as President Reif has said, the solutions to humanity's urgent challenges "depend on marrying advanced technical and scientific capabilities with a deep understanding of the world’s political, cultural, and economic complexities."